patelrohan008/cx4240-stock-prediction/README.md

 Based on Historical Data and Data from Twitter Sentiment Analysis .
 2013 IEEE 13th International Conference on Data Mining Workshops.

+[5] VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text (by C.J.
+Hutto and Eric Gilbert)
+Eighth International Conference on Weblogs and Social Media (ICWSM-14).
+Ann Arbor, MI, June 2014